 The views of Lares Valley on the way down are spectacular and from the path, we see some of the team who have gone ahead to set up the dining tent in the distance near another blue lake.
 Our stomachs grumble and we can’t wait to get there!

-After lunch, Henry tells us because we have made such good time we can do a few extra kilometres and camp at the hot springs in Lares for the night.
+After lunch, Henry tells us because we’ve made such good time we can do a few extra kilometres and camp at the hot springs in Lares for the night.
 This is tempting to everyone as the itinerary has us camping in the village of Cucani and trekking to the hot springs in the morning.
 Soaking in the hot springs for the night makes us all enthused and everyone quickens their pace.

 Lares Trek Information